Blerr511/cra-starter/README.md

 # :fire::rocket::atom_symbol: CRA + React + Redux(@reduxjs/toolkit) + Typescript

 A starter for React with Typescript with create-react-app and all static code testing with Eslint and formatting with Prettier.
+Also checkout [Vite :zap:](https://github.com/Blerr511/vite-react-starter) bundler version of this setup.

 ## Installation

-Clone the repo and run `yarn install`
+- Clone the repo and run `yarn install`
+- run `yarn prepare` to install husky pre-commit

 ## Included technologies